-Experience and expertise: Vinay is the Clinical Director of North West Area Mental Health Service, North Western Mental Health and served as the Deputy Chief Psychiatrist of Victoria from 2016 to 2019.
+Experience and expertise: Vinay is the Clinical Director of Northern Area Mental Health Service, North Western Mental Health.

-Dr Lakra joined the Board for a two-year term from May 2018 and served as Chair, Finance Committee until his election to President Elect in May 2019.
-Vinay is currently the Chair of the Audit Committee, Members' Advisory Council, Awards and Recognition Committee, and PIF Advisory Group.

-Dr Lakra will assume the role of President in May 2021.
+Vinay joined the RANZCP Board for a two-year term from May 2018 and served as Chair, Finance Committee until his election to President Elect in May 2019.
+In this role, Vinay Chaired the Audit Committee, Members' Advisory Council, Awards and Recognition Committee, and PIF Advisory Group.
+Vinay assumed the role of President in May 2021.

-Special responsibilities: President Elect; Chair, Members' Advisory Council; Chair, RANZCP Audit Committee; Member, Finance Committee; Member, Practice, Policy and Partnerships Committee; Chair, Awards and Recognition Committee; and Chair, PIF Advisory Group.
+Special responsibilities: Up to 19 May 2021: President Elect; Chair, Members' Advisory Council; Chair, Audit Committee; Member, Finance Committee; Member, Practice, Policy and Partnerships Committee; Chair, Awards and Recognition Committee; and Chair, PIF Advisory Group.